-In our continuing efforts to cope with uncertainty, the Craig Neilsen Foundation has graciously funded a series of mindfulness events for our community on YouTube and Zoom.
+In our continuing efforts to cope with uncertainty, the Craig Neilsen Foundation has graciously funded a series of mindfulness events for our community on Facebook, YouTube, and Zoom.
 These sessions are being guided by Mary-Jo Fetterly, a native of Vancouver, Canada and a pioneer in the field of adaptive yoga and mindfulness.

-Sessions will take place weekly every other Wednesday between October and December and we hope you can join us as you are able.
+Sessions will take place weekly every other Wednesday starting January 6th 2021 and we hope you can join us as you are able.
 Our next session will be:

 Wednesday, January 20th at 12 PM PST/3 PM EST

 To Join us on Zoom please email email@example.com for the link!

 Join us on YouTube (no registration required!)